RussEby/SmallProjects/readme.md

 ## Course Work

-Most of the tutorials were inspired by [JavaScript 50+ projects and applications Monster JavaScript](https://www.udemy.com/course/javascript-course-projects/) course on Udemy.
+Most of the projects were inspired by [JavaScript 50+ projects and applications Monster JavaScript](https://www.udemy.com/course/javascript-course-projects/) course on Udemy.

+Some projects were created during assignments on Codecademy.